What happens when you fail at something? other that feeling bad you may want to retrospectively look at why you failed.

 Let say you got in to the crypto-currency groove and you decide to buy 100 dollars in bitcoin, expecting a big outcome.
 One week later you find out not only that you lost your 100 dollars but now you owe 50 dollars more, yikes.

 So you think through your action and outcome and tell yourself, “What did I expect, bitcoin fluctuates each day, even each hour, surely I was going to loose money” and you leave it at that.

 The same thing happens at home maybe you come back from work a bit stressed out and you decide to point out that their is a mess in the kitchen, instead of saying hello and asking how her day went.
-Sure enough she gets stressed due the remark and then you bark something you did not mean and the cycle of back and forth begin.
+Sure enough she gets stressed due the remark and then you bark something you did not mean and the cycle of back and forth begins.

 Action: I invested Outcome: I lost money, end of game

 Action: I criticized, Outcome: I got in to a fight with my wife.